 - Educational & Academic Composers – Develop music for learning, research, and instructional purposes.

-Rights of a Music Composer
+Rights and Royalties of a Music Composer

 When a composer creates an original piece of music, they automatically hold certain rights under copyright law.
 These rights are designed to protect their work and give them control over how it is used.
-Here are the key rights composers hold:

 - Copyright Ownership – Composers automatically own the rights to their original compositions upon creation.